antonvw/wex/ROADMAP.md

 - ex_stream join and %

 ## backlog
-- ex_command should be part of vi lib
+- ex_command should be part of vi lib, and testing is now done in stc because of exec
 - allow dynamic libs
 - clang asan build using LeakSanitizer